fabriziosalmi/EthicalAI/README.md

-# LM Studio AI Ethical Assessment Tool
+# AI Ethical Self-Assessment Tool

 This Python script automates the process of assessing the ethical alignment and trustworthiness of Large Language Models (LLMs) hosted via LM Studio.
 It queries a running LM Studio API endpoint with a predefined set of questions, processes the AI's self-assessment responses (expecting a score from 0 to 100), and generates a detailed report in Markdown format.